wp-cli/handbook/restful/index.md

 | Admin         | 0.77                     | 0                       |
 | **Total**     | 9.50 (of 150 budgeted)   | 18.71 (of 83 budgeted)  |

-Note: time towards fulfilling the Kickstarter rewards is tracked separately.
+Note: time spent fulfilling the Kickstarter rewards is tracked separately.

 ***